-It has just about everything you could think of – and more, compiled into 8 pages.
+It has just about every service you could think of, and more, compiled into 8 pages.
 Definitely worth checking out if you’re confused on what exactly a virtual assistant can offer and help with.

 Next step after you’ve picked out your main services is to create a ‘work with me’ page.